asraf209/programming-interview-questions/src/datastructures/lrucache/README.md

 # LRU Cache
 Design and implement a data structure for Least Recently Used (LRU) cache.
 It should support the following operations: get and set.

+Get and Set both should work in O(1) time.

 ## get(key)
 Get the value (will always be positive) of the key if the key exists in the cache, otherwise return -1.